|Word / Term||Definition|

 1.1 Students are responsible for making reasonable efforts to minimise the impacts of medical, compassionate, and/or extenuating circumstances on their academic performance;

 1.2 Students are expected to liaise with their subject coordinator when they become aware of a medical, compassionate, and/or extenuating circumstance which may affect their academic performance;

 1.3 It is not possible for academic consideration to compensate for every consequence of illness, injury, other serious cause, or extenuating circumstance affecting a student’s academic progress.
 However, academic consideration, where appropriate, may help to minimise the impact of such circumstances without compromising the learning outcomes of the subject.
-To pass subjects, students must demonstrate that they have achieved the learning outcomes specified in the Subject Outline, regardless of whether academic consideration has been granted; and
+To pass subjects, students must demonstrate that they have achieved the learning outcomes specified in the Subject Outline, regardless of whether academic consideration has been granted;

-1.4 Appropriate learning and other support should be offered to students identified as at risk of not achieving satisfactory academic performance.
+1.4 Appropriate learning and other support should be offered to students identified as at risk of not achieving satisfactory academic performance;

-1.6 Academic consideration is a process intended to help minimise the impact of serious or extenuating circumstances beyond a student’s control which significantly impair a student’s ability to complete an assessment task on or by the due date as stipulated in the Subject Learning Guide or to progress academically in a subject relevant to their course of study.
+1.6 Academic consideration is a process intended to help minimise the impact of serious or extenuating circumstances beyond a student’s control which significantly impair a student’s ability to complete an assessment task on or by the due date as stipulated in the Subject Learning & Assessment Guide or to progress academically in a subject relevant to their course of study.
 Academic consideration may be granted on the basis of medical grounds, compassionate grounds and/or extenuating circumstances.

 Systems and Procedures

 2. Circumstances where students may be eligible to apply for academic consideration